abdul4rehman215/CIS-Top-20-Controls/lab07-securing-email-and-web-browsers/interview_qna.md

-# 🧠 Interview Q&A — Lab 07: Securing Email & Web Browsers (CIS Control 7)
+# 🧠 Interview Q&A — Lab 07: Securing Email & Web Browsers (CIS Controls)

 > This Q&A covers phishing defenses in email clients and practical browser hardening using add-ons and secure settings.